 Hon.
-James Moore is a Senior Business Advisor at the multinational law firm Dentons and a Public Policy Advisor at the global firm Edelman.
-He is also the national vice-chair of the Canadian Cancer Society, a member of the North American Free Trade Agreement (NAFTA) Council for the Government of Canada, a corporate director and was the 6th Chancellor of the University of Northern British Columbia.
-Previously he served as Canada's Minister of Industry, Minister of Canadian Heritage & Official Languages and Secretary of State for the Asia Pacific Gateway and Minister for the 2010 Olympics over a 5-term, 15-year career as a Member of Parliament.
+Moore is a Senior Business Advisor at the global law firm Dentons and a Public Policy Advisor at Edelman.
+He is also the National Vice-Chair of the Canadian Cancer Society, a senior advisor to Canada's Office of the Auditor General, a past member of the NAFTA Council for the Government of Canada and was the 6th Chancellor of the University of Northern British Columbia.
+Previously he served as Canada's Minister of Industry, Minister of Canadian Heritage & Official Languages, and Secretary of State for the Asia Pacific Gateway and Minister for the 2010 Olympics over a 5-term, 15-year career as a Member of Parliament.
+Mr. Moore is also on the Board of Xplornet Communications, and was previously the Chairman of the Board of Directors of Western Resources.
+Mr. Moore has specialized skills in the areas of operations and risk management.